alicewish/markdown/series/Trent.md

 [回到总目录](/Catalogs.md)

-Europe Comics
+Cinebook

 Trent

-Sergeant Philip Trent is a 'Mountie', a member of the Canadian Northwest Mounted Police.
-At the end of the 19th century, it's up to him and his fellow officers to crisscross the vast open spaces of Canada to maintain law and order.
+Sergeant Philip Trent is a ‘Mountie’, a member of the Canadian Northwest Mounted Police.
+At the end of the 19th century, it’s up to him and his fellow officers to criss-cross the vast open spaces of Canada to maintain law and order.
 Sent after a small-time killer, he finds himself saving the beautiful Agnes from a pack of hungry wolves.
 The young woman has come from the city to find her missing half-brother.
-Against his better judgment, Trent agrees to help her...
+Against his better judgement, Trent agrees to help her…